d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 5. Write the null and alternative hypothesis in appropriate notation.
 \rgs

-6. How could we use cards to simulate **1** sample *which assumes the null hypothesis is true*?
+6. How could we use cards to simulate **one** sample *which assumes the null hypothesis is true*?
 How many cards?
 What is written on the cards?
 What would we do with the cards?
 What would you record once you have a simulated sample?
 \rgs
 \rgs
 \rgs